cdk8s-team/cdk8s/README.md

 "programmatically defined" is that we can leverage the full power of object-oriented programming.
 For example:

-* We can to express the abstraction's API using strong-typed data types,
+* We can to express the abstraction's API using strong-typed data types
+* We can express rich interactions with methods and properties
-* We can include methods, create polymorphic programming models through interfaces and base classes
+* We can create polymorphic programming models through interfaces and base classes
 * Share them through regular package managers
 * Test them using our familiar testing tools and techniques
 * Version them